mingyyy/backtesting/README.md

 The main idea of this project is to build a pipeline that helps business to better handle their historical files.
 ![pipeline](static/pipeline.png)

-Therefore, following along the pipeline, I am going to demonstrate how to migrate large amount of csv files, close to 2000 csv files and about 437GB in total, of different sizes to AWS S3 bucket; converting cvs files into parquet files to be stored in S3 bucket; performing a naive trading strategy with the whole dataset and export the results to a postgres database.
-Finally, I build a front end for the user to interact with the results in database.
+Therefore, following along the pipeline, I demonstrate how to migrate large amount of csv files of different sizes, close to 2000 csv files and about 437GB in total, to AWS S3 bucket; converting cvs files into parquet files which to be stored in S3 bucket; performing a naive trading strategy with the whole dataset and export the results to a Postgres database.
+Finally, a DASH front end was built for the user to interact with the results in database.

 The structure of the directory are mapped according to this tree:
 ```
 backtesting
-    |- api
-        |- api_18080.py
     |- cli
         |- useful.sh
     |- comparison